dmrokan/gsl4godot_gsl/doc/linalg.rst

 Pivoted Cholesky Decomposition
 ==============================

-A symmetric, positive definite square matrix :math:`A` has an alternate Cholesky decomposition into a product of a lower unit triangular matrix :math:`L`, a diagonal matrix :math:`D` and :math:`L^T`, given by :math:`L D L^T`.
-This is equivalent to the Cholesky formulation discussed above, with the standard Cholesky lower triangular factor given by :math:`L D^{1 \over 2}`.
+A symmetric positive semi-definite square matrix :math:`A` has an alternate Cholesky decomposition into a product of a lower unit triangular matrix :math:`L`, a diagonal matrix :math:`D` and :math:`L^T`, given by :math:`L D L^T`.
+For postive definite matrices, this is equivalent to the Cholesky formulation discussed above, with the standard Cholesky lower triangular factor given by :math:`L D^{1 \over 2}`.
 For ill-conditioned matrices, it can help to use a pivoting strategy to prevent the entries of :math:`D` and :math:`L` from growing too large, and also ensure :math:`D_1 \ge D_2 \ge \cdots \ge D_n > 0`, where :math:`D_i` are